 "Well, you know that I'll hold it down for you."
 Tyler says with some kind of pseudo representation of loyalty.
 "If any of his boys try to jump in I got you."

 "And I just want that bitch Tanya to try something."
 Jessica adds, rolling her eyes at the thought of the blond-haired vixen.

 "See, that's what I like to hear."
 Mike nods his shaggy head, confident in all of his vices.
 I still personally think that he should reconsider his plan, but I'd be wasting my breath if I spoke it into existence another time.
 "We got this one.
 No need to worry, Bella."

 The assurance Mike gathers from his friends does not stop me from worrying at all.
 I try to push my qualms to the back of my mind as Mike walks me to my first class, and for the most part, I am able to keep myself stress free all the way through English.
-By time I get to my second class however, the halls are teeming with rumors about the notorious beef against Mike Newton and Edward Cullen.
-Gossip spreads so quickly around the suffocating halls of this dismal school building.
+By time I get to my second class however, the halls are teeming with rumors about the notorious beef between Mike Newton and Edward Cullen.
+Gossip spreads so quickly around the halls of this dismal school building.
 It is the only way these spoiled, rich kids can get some excitement into their lives.

 They take simple stories, twist and mar them until they are ugly scandals, and take fun in defacing people's reputation and social status.
 It's a sad truth that I try my hardest not to get involved with.
-Try as I may, I am still subjected to listen to the gossip if it happens to float near me.
+Try as I may, I am still subjected to hear the gossip if it happens to float near me.
 When lunch comes around, I can not believe what these people have already begun to spin the truth into.